tejasautkar/dsalgo/LinkedListQList.md

 Detect loop in linked list
 Remove loop in linked list
-Find nth node from the end of linked list -- Done Function to check if a singly linked list is a palindrome -- InProgress Reverse alternate k node in a singly linked list Delete last occurrence of an item from linked list Rotate a linked list.
+Find nth node from the end of linked list -- Done Function to check if a singly linked list is a palindrome -- Done Reverse alternate k node in a singly linked list Delete last occurrence of an item from linked list Rotate a linked list.